sweetbbak/Containers-for-dummies/README.md

 ## Containers for dummies

 _Disclaimer_
-I am an dummy myself, this is how someone like myself understands a concept that seems a lot more complex than it really is.
+I am a dummy myself, this is how someone like myself understands a concept that seems a lot more complex than it really is.
 Containers are awesome but the current ecosystem around them is NOT simple whatsoever, and finding answers in plain English is next to impossible.